RosettaCommons/demos/tutorials/Tutorial_4_Relax/Tutorial_4_Relax.md

 ###Changing the behavior of constraints
 By default, Relax gradually decreases the weight of any constraints given as the run progresses in order to explore more space in which the constraints hold while also optimizing the final structure.
 This behavior may be deactivate with
 	-relax:ramp_constraints false
-if the constraints are particularly important or believed to be absolutely accurate.
+if the constraints must be absolutely maintained.

 ##FastRelax